 Boil ‘em

-Warm boiled potatoes adorned with butter, garlic and lots’a fresh herbs are gorgeous in their simplicity.
+Warm-boiled potatoes adorned with butter, garlic, and lots of fresh herbs are gorgeous in their simplicity.
 Or use them to make a classic potato salad.
-My version is simple: baby potatoes tossed with some mayo, lemon juice & zest, celery (leaves and all) and plenty of dill and parsley.
-Add in dijon mustard, boiled eggs and thinly sliced red onions, if that tickles your fancy.
+My version is simple: baby potatoes tossed with some mayo, lemon juice & zest, celery (leaves and all), and plenty of dill and parsley.
+Add in Dijon mustard, boiled eggs, and thinly sliced red onions, if that tickles your fancy.

 CHOOSE YOUR PLAYER: Make sure to use potatoes similar in size so that they cook evenly.
 It’s best to leave the skin on to help preserve the starch as this gives them their moreish texture; skins can be peeled off after boiling (crisp them up in the oven with a glug of oil and seasoning for a glorious snack).